kagiko/vaultwarden-wiki/Configuration-overview.md

 ## Setting the domain URL

-Make sure to set the `DOMAIN` environment variable (or `domain` in the config file) properly.
+Make sure to set the `DOMAIN` environment variable (or `domain` in the config file) to the URL you use to access your bitwarden_rs instance.
 If you don't, it's likely that various functionality will break mysteriously.
 Some examples:

 * `https://bitwarden.example.com`
 * `https://bitwarden.example.com:8443` (non-default port)